craftcms/craft/README.md

   git init
 ```

 That will take a little bit, and output a bunch of junk to your console.
+The command is doing a few things:
+1. Grabbing this repo, cloning it (without history) into the `project-name` folder as well as running composer install
+2. Running `npm install` in the newly created directory
+3. Navigating you into the newly created directory
+4. Initializing an empty git repo for the project

-When it's complete run:
+When `creact-project` is done doing all that, run:
 ```
 $ ./craft setup
 ```

-**NOTE**
+This command will ask you question about your environment (mysql vs. postgres, databse user, database password, etc.), basically it will create a `.env` file with your answers which is why you're going to want to have your database created before hand.
+Otherwise, it will complain that it can't connect to the database.
+After asking all the .env questions, it will ask if you'd like to install Craft now or later, feel free to do whichever you'd like.

+If you don't want to use the setup command, just copy the `.env.example` file to a `.env` file and replace the values with your local environment configuration.
+Just be sure to add a random string to the `SECURITY_KEY` variable.

+**NOTE:**
 If you're using MAMP as your local server of choice, the above command won't work.
 You have two options.
 First, you can copy the `.env.example` file in the repo and edit values on your own (be sure to generate a security key) OR you can point the command at your active version of PHP and run it that way.
 On macOS that looks something like
 ```
 $ /Applications/MAMP/bin/php/{ACTIVE_PHP_VERSION}/bin/php ./craft setup
 ```
 Be sure to replace `ACTIVE_PHP_VERSION` in the above with the version MAMP is currently using.
 At the time of writing it's probably either `php7.1.12` or `php7.2.1`

-To configure your craft instance.
-The CLI will ask you a few questions and then will ask if you'd like to install Craft now or later, feel free to choose whichever option you'd like.

 ### Generating a Security Key
 Internally Craft uses `Craft::$app->getSecurity()->generateRandomString()` to generate the `SECURITY_KEY`.
 We could probably create a script that would hook into this and generate a key if people don't want to run `./craft setup` but for now we recommend running the setup script.

 ## Front End
 On the front end of things we're currently opting for [Blendid](https://github.com/vigetlabs/blendid) primarily in order to get a userful starter project up as fast as possible.
 If you're not familiar with Blendid you'll want to [read their wiki](https://github.com/vigetlabs/blendid/wiki) to get a better understanding of how it's put together and what you can do to customize it.